venkideshVenu/S7-AIL411-Deep-Learning-Lab-KTU/07 Review Classification IMDB.md

 ### **Code Explanation**

 1.  **Data Loading**: `imdb.load_data()` conveniently loads the dataset, already converted into integer sequences. `num_words=max_features` limits the vocabulary size.
-2.  **Padding**: `sequence.pad_sequences()` is used to ensure all review sequences have the same length (`max_len=500`), which is required for batch processing in the RNN.
+2.  **Padding**: `sequence.pad_sequences()` is used to ensure all review sequences have the same length (`maxlen=500`), which is required for batch processing in the RNN.
 3.  **Model Building**:
     - `Embedding`: Creates the lookup table to map the 5,000 unique words to 32-dimensional vectors.
     - `SimpleRNN`: This is the core recurrent layer with 100 internal units (neurons) that process the sequence of word embeddings.
     - `Dense`: A final fully connected layer with a single neuron and `sigmoid` activation produces the final probability score (0 to 1) for the review being positive.
+4.  **Model Building**: The model is explicitly built using `model.build()` with the specified input shape before showing the summary.
-4.  **Compilation**: The model is compiled with `adam` (a common and effective optimizer), `binary_crossentropy` (the standard loss for two-class problems), and `accuracy` as the metric.
+5.  **Compilation**: The model is compiled with `adam` (a common and effective optimizer), `binary_crossentropy` (the standard loss for two-class problems), and `accuracy` as the metric.
-5.  **Training**: The model is trained for 15 epochs. `validation_split=0.2` reserves 20% of the training data to monitor performance on data not used for training updates, which helps in identifying overfitting.
+6.  **Training**: The model is trained for 15 epochs. `validation_split=0.2` reserves 20% of the training data to monitor performance on data not used for training updates, which helps in identifying overfitting.
+7.  **Evaluation**: The model is evaluated on the test set, and the accuracy is displayed as a percentage.
+8.  **Prediction Example**: A single test sample is used to demonstrate how the model makes predictions, showing both the predicted sentiment and the actual label.

 ---

 ### **Result**

-The simple RNN model was successfully trained for 15 epochs and achieved a final test accuracy of approximately **73.8%**.
-The training accuracy reached over 90% in the later epochs, while the validation accuracy peaked around 78% and then fluctuated, showing a significant gap between the two.
+The simple RNN model was successfully trained for 15 epochs and achieved a final test accuracy of approximately **73.42%**.
+The model demonstrates its ability to learn sentiment patterns from movie reviews, with training accuracy reaching nearly 88% in the final epoch, while validation accuracy peaked around 74% and showed some fluctuation.

 ### **Inference**